David Ho: Honors and titles

 Ho was Time magazine's 1996 Man of the Year.
 Time later recalled the selection surprising both Ho and readers.
 The magazine acknowledged in 1996 that "Ho is not, to be sure, a household name.
 But some people make headlines while others make history."
 As of 2024, Ho is the last person to be selected as Person of the Year in a U.S. presidential election year without winning that year's U.S. presidential election.
 In 1998, he received the Golden Plate Award of the American Academy of Achievement.
 Ho was even briefly mentioned when Alexander Fleming was considered for Person of the Century in 1999, since Fleming could be portrayed as representative of other disease-fighting scientists including Ho, but the title ultimately went to Albert Einstein.

 Ho was the chosen commencement speaker at Caltech, MIT, and Harvard T. H. Chan School of Public Health in 2000.

 Ho has received numerous honors and awards for his scientific accomplishments.
 On January 8, 2001, he was presented with the Presidential Citizens Medal by President Clinton.

 On December 6, 2006, California governor Arnold Schwarzenegger and First Lady Maria Shriver inducted Ho into the California Hall of Fame located at The California Museum for History, Women, and the Arts.

 Ho was awarded the Distinguished Alumni Award by California Institute of Technology in 2015.
 Ho received the Portrait of a Nation Prize at the National Portrait Gallery, Smithsonian Institution in 2017.

 Other accolades include the Ernst Jung Prize in Medicine, Mayor's Award for Excellence in Science & Technology, the Squibb Award, the Architect of Peace and the Hoechst Marion Roussel Award.

 Ho has been elected as a member of the American Academy of Arts and Sciences, Academia Sinica (Taiwan), and the U.S. National Academy of Medicine (formerly Institute of Medicine).
 He is currently a member of the board of trustees of the California Institute of Technology.
 He was a member of the Board of Overseers of Harvard University and a board member of the MIT Corporation.

 He is also a member of the Chinese Academy of Engineering.

 Ho was recognized by the Kingdom of Thailand with the Prince Mahidol Award in Medicine.

 Ho was awarded Hamdan Award for Medical Research Excellence - Immunity in 2022.

 Personal life

-Ho's family's ancestral home is Xinyu, Jiangxi Province.
-He is married to Tera Wong, with whom he has four children: Kathryn, Jonathan, Jaclyn, and Jerren.
+Ho is married to Tera Wong, with whom he has four children: Kathryn, Jonathan, Jaclyn, and Jerren.